YAM Price Tops $0.63 (YAM)

-YAM (CURRENCY:YAM) traded 9.7% higher against the dollar during the 24 hour period ending at 18:00 PM ET on December 20th.
-One YAM coin can currently be purchased for $0.63 or 0.00001588 BTC on exchanges.
-YAM has a total market cap of $7.83 million and $247,728.00 worth of YAM was traded on exchanges in the last day.
-During the last seven days, YAM has traded up 28.6% against the dollar.
+YAM (CURRENCY:YAM) traded up 9.7% against the US dollar during the 1-day period ending at 8:00 AM E.T. on December 25th.
+One YAM coin can now be purchased for approximately $0.63 or 0.00001588 BTC on popular exchanges.
+YAM has a total market capitalization of $7.83 million and $247,728.00 worth of YAM was traded on exchanges in the last day.
+During the last week, YAM has traded 28.6% higher against the US dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.